carthach/metamorphmsp/README.md

 MetaMorph library, using the maxcpp Max C++ template.
 Make sure you have the MetaMorph library installed (not an easy task!).

 https://github.com/johnglover/metamorph

-For best results choose a buffer size (signal vector size in Max), of 512.
-In future will fix this with a RingBuffer that can cope with default and changing vector sizes.